indusrad/cute/README.md

 Prompt is a terminal for GNOME with first-class support for containers.

+## Authors Note

+Prompt came out of my work to make VTE much faster on modern Linux desktops which run GTK 4 and a Wayland-based compositor such as GNOME Shell.
+It is competitively fast in this area, although unlikely the fastest.
+It supports a number of features due to VTE in exchange.
+Some of those include robust clipboard support, drag-n-drop integration, scrollbars, kinetic scrolling, tabs with overviews, a modern interface, configurable color palettes, menus, you get the idea.

 ## Installation

 You can install the Nightly version of Prompt using the gnome-nightly